Roberta Flack: Later career

 In 1999, a star with Flack's name was placed on the Hollywood Walk of Fame.
 In the same year, she gave a concert tour in South Africa.
 During her tour of the country, she performed "Killing Me Softly" for President Nelson Mandela at his home in Johannesburg.
 In 2010, she appeared on the 52nd Annual Grammy Awards, singing a duet of "Where Is The Love" with Maxwell.

 Flack influenced the subgenre of contemporary R&B called quiet storm, and interpreted songs by songwriters such as Leonard Cohen and members of the Beatles.

 In February 2012, Flack released Let It Be Roberta, an album of Beatles covers including "Hey Jude" and "Let It Be".
 It was her first recording in eight years.
-Flack knew John Lennon and Yoko Ono, as both parties lived in The Dakota apartment building in New York City and had apartments next door to each other.
+Flack knew John Lennon and Yoko Ono as the Ono-Lennon's and Flack had lived in adjoining apartments in The Dakota apartment building in New York City in the 1980s.
+Each could hear the others' music through their common wall.
 Flack said that she had been asked to do a second album of Beatles covers.
 In 2013, she was reported to be involved in an interpretative album of the Beatles' classics.

 At the age of 80, Flack recorded "Running" for the closing credits song of the 2018 feature documentary 3100: Run and Become with music and lyrics by Michael A. Levine.
 She continued to perform into her eighties until she was diagnosed with amyotrophic lateral sclerosis and could no longer sing.